 There have been plenty of games that claim to deliver a 2-player board game, only to have you throw out half the rules.
 This is one of my pet peeves about conventional board game design, so I am very excited to see a completely separate game that focuses on the 2-player experience that still delivers that big-box, epic game feeling.

+We hope you enjoyed our 7 Wonders: Duel review!
 Have you played 7 Wonders: Duel or the original?
 We’d love to hear what you think.
 Drop a comment below and let us know!